jmpressjs/jmpress.js/src/docs/basic.md

 ### `method`

-A `method` is a public function availible on a jmpress instance or statically.
+A `method` is a public function available on a jmpress instance or statically.

 A `method` with the signature `methodName(param1, param2)` can be called like this: